amihaylovaa/WiFi-Collector/README.md

   5) HTTP response is received and Toast message is displayed to inform the user how the operation has finished.

-* Several dialog fragments (dialog window wrapped in dialog) are shown explaining the user why certain actions are required, for example turning GPS on.
+* Several dialog fragments (dialog window wrapped in dialog) are shown to the user explaining why certain actions are required, for example turning GPS on.

 * Unit tests are planned in future.